hms-dbmi/chromoscope/docs/README.md

-# GosCan
+# SVLET

-Welcome to the documentation of GosCan.
+Welcome to the documentation of SVLET.

 ![teaser](assets/figure-1-wide.jpg ':class=image')